-Western Reserve Hospital physicians and facilities participate in the Medicare program and the Ohio Medicaid program.
+Western Reserve Hospital and its employed providers participate in the Medicare program and the Ohio Medicaid program.
 The rules and requirements of these programs are numerous, and some aspects change frequently.

 You are responsible for knowing and complying with the program requirements applicable to your role in the organization.